Free credit course. Paid placement. Apply today.

 - Interview with the City School team

 If admitted into the program, you must be able to provide proof of immunizations, TB skin testing and pass a Vulnerable Sector Screening criminal background check.
 We will cover the costs of these items, but they are required for participation in work placement activities.
-If these may be a barrier for you, please check out our other City School classes.
+If these may be a barrier for you, please check out our other City School courses.

 What you'll learn